Diffuse-Interface Blended Method for Imposing Physical Boundaries in Two-Fluid Flows: Background

 \nomenclature{$\alpha$}{Time-averaged local phase fraction} \nomenclature{$\rho$}{Density} \nomenclature{$t$}{Time} \nomenclature{$\vb*{v}$}{Velocity vector} where $\vb*{v}_q$ is the phasic velocity, $\rho_q$ is the phasic density, $\alpha_q$ is the phase fraction of phase $q$, $P_q$ is the phasic pressure, $\vb*{\tau}_q$ is the phasic viscous stress tensor, $\vb*{g}_q$ is the phasic gravitational force, $\vb*{M}_q$ is the momentum exchange term and the subscript $i$ denote interfacial quantities.

-The interphase momentum transfer term can include contributions from various modes of transfer including drag, lift, virtual mass and wall lubrication \citep{Ishii2011,Lahey2001,Antal1991}.
-Drag is the largest contributor to the momentum exchange in two-phase flow \citep{Weller2005}.
-It is due to the pressure imbalance and shear forces at the gas-liquid interface.
+The interphase momentum transfer term may include contributions from various modes of transfer including drag, lift, virtual mass and wall lubrication \citep{Ishii2011,Lahey2001,Antal1991}.
+Drag is the largest contributor to the momentum exchange between phases is dispersed flow regimes \citep{Weller2005}.
+This is due to the pressure imbalance and shear forces at the gas-liquid interface.
 The drag force for the continuous phase, $c$, due to the movement of the dispersed phase, $d$, is given as \citep{Ishii2011}:

-\nomenclature{$C_D$}{Drag coefficient} \nomenclature{$d$}{Diameter} \nomenclature{$r_d$}{Volume to projected area ratio} where $r_d$ is the ratio of the volume to projected area of the bubble/particle, $C_D$ is the drag coefficient and $\vb*{v}_r$ is the relative velocity between the dispersed and continuous phases, $\vb*{v}_r = \vb*{v}_d - \vb*{v}_c$.
+\nomenclature{$C_D$}{Drag coefficient} \nomenclature{$d$}{Diameter} \nomenclature{$r_d$}{Volume to projected area ratio} where $r_d$ is the ratio of the volume to the projected area of the bubble/particle, $C_D$ is the drag coefficient and $\vb*{v}_r$ is the relative velocity between the dispersed and continuous phases, $\vb*{v}_r = \vb*{v}_d - \vb*{v}_c$.
 In spherical bubbles, this becomes:

 where $d_d$ is the bubble/particle diameter.
 The drag force for the dispersed phase is computed using the following property of the interphase momentum exchange: